 This is how I curse.

 No, not to cover up the more obscene language I use in my personal household.
+This is honestly how I curse.

 Just this week alone, someone asked me how I was doing.
 Do you know what came to mind?